pavelrevak/pystlink/README.md

-  -h, --help         show this help message and exit -V, --version      show program's version number and exit -c CPU, --cpu CPU  set expected CPU type [eg: STM32F051, STM32L4] -n, --norun        do not run core when program end (if core was halted)
+  -h, --help         show this help message and exit -V, --version      show program's version number and exit -c CPU, --cpu CPU  set expected CPU type [eg: STM32F051, STM32L4] -r, --no-run       do not run core when program end (if core was halted) -u, --no-unmount   do not unmount DISCOVERY from ST-Link/V2-1 on OS/X platform

 set verbosity level:
   -q, --quiet